What is Inclusive Childhood Education?

 The Disability Resources Office leads SUNY Cortland’s commitment to create a diverse, accessible, and socially just community that welcomes all students, whether or not they identify as disabled.

 SUNY Cortland offers a variety of technologies that help students process information in the classroom, take notes, and study from them later.
-These tools may be useful for students who have difficulty with attention, processing speed, or handwriting.
+Note-taking tools may be useful for students who have difficulty with attention, processing speed, or handwriting.

 The Disability Resource Office has also compiled resources and suggestions for students who use accessible readings.